Successful transfer from Ocean County College requires careful planning.

 On October 2nd, Ocean County College hosted the 2014 Transfer Fair.

 Ocean County College 2013 Transfer Fair.
-View the video for more information.
+View the video below for more information.